benediktstroebl/della-inference/README.md

 ### Option 1: Running queries from Della directly

+On della-vis1 or any other node, do the following:

 1. Find which GPU node is running your server:
    ```
    squeue -u <your netid>
    ```

-2. SSH into that GPU node using port forwarding:
+2. Establish an SSH connection into that GPU node forwarding a local port to the GPU node through which we can query the server:
    ```
    ssh -N -L localhost:<choose a free port>:<node_name>:8000 bs6865@<node_name>
    ```